The Best Projectors of 2017

 We compared all the models' performance in these areas side by side.
 We used a dark room for movies, but viewed images both in dark and well lit rooms in order to simulate a photo slideshow or a business presentation with photos.
 Most of the models have endless options to adjust colors and contrast and brightness.
 In our testing we focused on the preset viewing modes (ie cinema, bright, vividů) that most people are more likely to use.

-Just behind the top scorers were the ViewSonic PJD7720HD and the Epson EX9200.
+Just behind the top scorers were the ViewSonic PJD7720HD, the Epson EX9200, and the Optoma HD27.
 The ViewSonic PJD7720HD was able to match the BenQ 2050 in terms of color vibrancy, but its blacks were just not quite as true.
 This took just a bit of punch out of darker scenes, particularly those with a galactic backdrop.
 Also, in lighter scenes looked just a tad more washed out and a bit less vivid.
 While these slight drawbacks are apparent in a side by side comparison, in isolation the ViewSonic PJD7720HD produced impressive images, and we doubt any home theater owner would be disappointed with its image quality.
 The Epson EX9200 performed similarly to the ViewSonic PJD7720HD, but its colors were a bit less vibrant.
 Both of these models are plenty bright enough to project high quality images in a well lit room, but the EX9200 projects much clearer text and would be our hands down recommendation if you're looking for a powerpoint presentation machine.
+The Optoma HD27 was about even with the ViewSonic PJD7720HD in terms of color quality, but struggled with producing legible text in bright rooms.

 Outside of the top three scorers in our image quality test we began to see some small issues that were not only noticeable in side by side comparisons, but in isolation as well.
-Both of the Optoma models that we tested fell into the middle of the image quality pack.
-The Optoma HD26, which scored a 6 out of 10, had good contrast and sharp resolution, and did well keeping bright scenes looking vivid and not washed out.
+The Optoma HD142X, which scored a 6 out of 10, had good contrast and sharp resolution, and did well keeping bright scenes looking vivid and not washed out.
 However, it often lent an overly reddish hue to scenes.
 Many landscapes had a red tint to them, and skin tones took on a blushing quality.
 This was more apparent with lighter skin tones, but was noticeable in darker skin tones as well.
-The Optoma HD141X picked up a score of 5 in our image quality test.
-It had similar skin tone issues to its sibling, making everyone look a bit rosy cheeked.
-It was able to avoid this red hue in landscape scenes, rendering them with fairly accurate color.
-It received a lower score than the HD26 because its colors just weren't as vibrant.
-Scenes that seemed to pop on the HD26 looked comparatively dull with the HD141X.
-Both of these models would certainly be serviceable as home theater options, but you can get a bit better performance out of one of our top scorers.

 The low scorers in our image quality test were the three more inexpensive models we tested.
 All of these models use the SVGA resolution of 800 x 600.
 While this resolution produces decent images, it just can't compare to high definition.
 Additionally, the 4:3 aspect ration means that widescreen movies can't take advantage of the full projected area.
 While this lack of resolution took these models out of the running for the top spot, they did perform well in other areas.
 The BenQ MS524A and the ViewSonic PJD5155, both of which scored a 4, were able to render more accurate skin tones than the Optoma models.
 The ViewSonic in particular had very accurate skin tones.
 The Best Buy Award winning BenQ MS524A had an impressive contrast ratio that made colors pop, but those colors were somewhat less accurate than the more expensive models.
 It also handled bright scenes better than the other models in this range.
 Bright, indoor scenes looked crisp and accurate on the BenQ while the other two models lent a bluish tint to the same scenes.
 The Epson VS240 received the low score of 3.
 It performed similarly to the other models in this range, but had slightly more reddish skin tones and somewhat duller colors.
 If you want a big screen and are on a budget, one of these SVGA models can provide an acceptable image.
 However, if you really want to bring the cinema experience to your home, you're going to have to spend a bit more for a 1080p model.